PMDIETNU - MSc Dietetics and Nutrition

 - A level Chemistry and Biology both at grade C

-- English and Mathematics GCSEs at grade C (grade 4 from 2017) or above (or equivalent)
+- English and Mathematics GCSEs at grade C/grade 4 for above (or equivalent)

 - significant nutrition-related work experience (paid or voluntary) within a health or social care setting